Last Updated on December 28, 2021

 Another inexpensive way to drain your pool is by utilizing the drain valve of your Intex pool if it’s equipped with one.

-Just a reminder.
-Never open your drain valve without connecting a hose in it first.
+Just a reminder to pool owners.
+Never open your drain valve without connecting a hose to it first.
 You don’t want to drain your pool water where your Intex pool currently stands.
-It might affect the integrity of the ground or surface your pool is currently on.
+It might affect the integrity of the ground or surface your pool is currently on and you increase the risk of damage to your pool structure.

 You can connect the female end of your garden hose to the drain connector.
 For other Intex pools, you may have to screw a hose adapter with your female garden hose end before you can connect it to your drain valve.